Reading Tips for Parents

 - Help you find age-appropriate books to use at home with your child;

-- Show you creative ways to use books with your child and other tips to help her learn; and
+- Show you creative ways to use books with your child and other tips to help him or her learn; and

 - Provide year-round children's reading and educational activities.